-FY 20 021
+FYE 2 2021

 Low High

 Single-family Program 0.03% 4.00%

 Homeownership Program 2.45% 5.10%

 In addition to the Single-family mortgage revenue bonds the Commission has issued bonds that meet the definition of conduit debt obligations.
 The proceeds are used by private sector borrowers for the acquisition, construction and rehabilitation of affordable multifamily housing and nonprofit facilities.
 We have not extended any additional commitments for the debt service payments of the bonds beyond the collateral and the payments on the underlying mortgage or promissory notes and maintenance of the tax-exempt status of the conduit debt obligations.
+As of June 30, 2021, and June 30, 2020, the conduit bonds have an aggregate outstanding principal amount payable of \$6.4 billion and \$6.1 billion, respectively, none of which was recognized as a liability by the Commission.

-Municipal Certificates 2021-1 Series A and Series X (the Certificates) of \$571,961,262 were issued May 20, 2021 in a Fixed Income Trust to replace a single note-holding beneficiary of several of the Commission's multifamily bond transactions (the Bond Transactions) with multiple investors (the Certificateholders).
+Municipal Certificates 2021-1 Series A and Series X (the Certificates) of \$571,961,262 were issued May 20, 2021 in a Fixed Income Trust to replace a single note-holding beneficiary of several of the Commission's multifamily bond transactions (the Bond Transactions) with multiple investors (the Certificate holders).
 The Bond Transactions did not change, and borrowers remain obligated to make all payments under such notes.
-All assets in each of the Bond Transaction's trust estate are pledged to and pass through to the Certificateholders as the full and complete payment of their investment.
-These Municipal Certificates meet the criteria to be conduit debt obligations and as such no assets or liabilities are reported.
+All assets in each of the Bond Transaction's trust estate are pledged to and pass through to the Certificate holders as the full and complete payment of their investment.
+The Bond Transactions are included in the Commission's conduit debt outstanding, however, to prevent duplication, the Certificates are not again included in the Commission's conduit debt outstanding.